& Cover Letter Tips

 Name/Contact info: Center.
 Put your name in bold.
 It can be in all capital letters or upper and lower case.

-Headings may be centered or kept on the left.
+Headings may be centered or on the left.

 Don't indent: Align text on the left side ("left justify").

 Use bullet points: Bullets are more effective than writing paragraphs under specific jobs.
-You do not need bullets in your Summary and in Education.
-A Summary, Profile Qualifications or similar can be written as a list or paragraph.
+You do not need bullets in your Summary or in Education.
+A Summary, Profile, Qualifications or similar is optional and can be written as a list or as a paragraph.
+When used, the Summary or Profile section is at the top after your name.
+In case you are wondering about it, Objectives" are considered outdated and almost never used with one possible exception discussed later.

-Heading titles are flexible."Experience," "Education" and "Additional" are (not necessarily in that order).
+Heading titles are flexible."Experience," "Education" and "Additional" are basic ones to build around (not necessarily in that order).
 "Key Words" can be an effective section for some people.

 Education: If you are a student or recent graduate, Education is usually the first section (after a Summary, Profile or Qualifications section, if you use one).
 After two years of work experience, Education goes at or near the end.

-Reverse chronological order: List most recent items in the Education and Experience sections.
+Reverse chronological order: List most recent items first in the Education and Experience sections.

 Avoid using a Functional resume (see below).
 Instead use a reverse chronological resume.

 Styles of resumes.
 The most commonly accepted is the reverse chronological resume where jobs and education are organized with the most recent first.
 You may hear about functional resumes, the second most commonly used format.
-Employers do not like functional resumes.
+As I mentioned employers do not like functional resumes.
 It is harder for them to find key information.
 Functional resumes were originally created to help those returning to work after huge gaps of time, for example, a parent taking time off to raise a child.
 In a functional resume, employers, job titles and dates of employment are listed separately from the descriptions of the work.
 You have less credibility with this type of resume.
+That's not good.

 How Do You Put it Together on a Resume?

 The order of your sections (or headings) depends on your level of experience.
 For example, if you have all the qualifications, start off with an Experience section (after your contact information and Summary/Profile if you use one).
 Then use bullet points to elaborate on your qualifications under each employer.
-Employers are listed in reverse chronological order.
+Employers are listed in reverse chronological order under each heading.

-List the bullets in the order of their relevance for the job to which you are applying--not in terms of how much time you spent on each task with one exception.
+List the bullets in the order of their relevance for the job to which you are applying--not in terms of how much time you spent on each task.
 Put the least relevant bullets in the middle (so you start and end strong).

 No Experience: Are You Changing Careers?